xcorat/flagtuk/README.md

 ```

 then you can build the an apk from the android studio, transfer to a phone and test.
 Probably faster way to do, but this is my workflow for now

+5. Android Studio

++ Make sure you have Google Play services SDK tool installed.
+We need this for location services